 The Fire Cadet units run at the following times and locations:

-Joint Cadets is open to young people aged between 14 and 16 from a variety of backgrounds; representative of the communities we serve.
+Joint Cadets is open to young people aged between 13 and 17 from a variety of backgrounds; representative of the communities we serve.

-As a Cadet, you will be treated as a young firefighter/ police officer.
+As a Cadet you will be treated as a young firefighter/ police officer.
 You will be provided with your own uniform and be expected to attend a weekly training night at Buxton Fire Station 18:00 till 21:00.
-You will be expected to show a certain amount of discipline and commitment, just like a firefighter or police officer.
-At the station, you will learn many of the skills used by firefighters and police, which will be challenging but you will work towards various qualifications, all whilst having fun and making new friends.
+You will be expected to show a good amount of discipline and commitment, just like a Firefighter or Police Officer.
+You will learn many of the skills used by Firefighters and Police Officers, which will be challenging but you will work towards various qualifications, all whilst having fun and making new friends.
 These skills include:

 - Understanding and demonstrating basic Fire & Rescue Service activities such as: Road Traffic Collisions, Working at Heights, Pump Operation, Breathing Apparatus and Search & Rescue Techniques; using our specially designed youth kit.

 - Understanding and demonstrating policing knowledge and skills and procedures such as: Road Traffic Collisions, Investigations of criminal offences, Operation Policing Unit responsibilities and skills, uniformed foot drill etc